flori/gem_hadar/README.md

 - `rake rvm` - Create .rvmrc file
 - `rake default` - Default task
 - `rake compile` - Compile project extensions (if configured)

+#### Publishing Tasks
+- `rake push` - Push all changes for version 1.2.3 into the internets
+- `rake github:release` - Create a new GitHub release for the current version with AI-generated changelog

 ### Update Version